"You should lose weight for your PCOS"

 - Increased irritability

 Women with PCOS are most susceptible to sleep disorders such as sleep apnea or insomnia - due to the hormonal environment PCOS creates.
-So, an overall healthy lifestyle should help to improve your sleep, but here are some tips to maximize the quantity and quality of your sleep..
+So, an overall healthy lifestyle should help to improve your sleep, but here are some tips to maximise the quantity and quality of your sleep..

 1) Keep a sleep schedule - this means try and get into bed at the same time each night, even on the weekend.
 Also, set the alarm for the same time each morning 7 days per week.